H1-B Specialty Workers

 NAU or the employee.

 If an H-1B employee is dismissed prior to the end of the period

 of the authorized employment, the department is responsible for the

 reasonable cost of return transportation to his/her last place of

 residence abroad.
 If the H-1B voluntarily terminates employment, the

 employer is not liable for the cost of return transportation.

-Please call the International Scholar Advisor
+Please call the International Scholar Adviser

 to discuss an H-1B work authorization, nonimmigrant employee status,